senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

             1. Choose a role: `Write`
             1. Click `Add senzing-garage/senzing-devsecops to ...`
         1. Click `Add teams` button.
-            1. Type `senzing-engineering`
+            1. Type `senzing-project-managers`
-            1. Choose `senzing-garage/senzing-engineering`
+            1. Choose `senzing-garage/senzing-project-managers`
-            1. Choose a role: `Write`
+            1. Choose a role: `Maintain`
-            1. Click `Add senzing-engineering to ...`
+            1. Click `Add senzing-project-managers to ...`
         1. Click `Add teams` button.
             1. Type `senzing`
             1. Choose the team that will be used in `.github/CODEOWNERS`